**Alt text:** A circuit board mounted on a hexagonal frame with wires connected, surrounded by other electronic components on a workspace.

 Electronic Assembly Fabrication Process

-Electronic assembly fabrication involves several critical steps:
+Electronic assembly fabrication involves several important steps:

 Types of Electronic Assembly